Boom Boom (RedOne song): Critical reception

 Raisa Bruner of Time magazine described the song as "an eclectic, upbeat mix" and "a truly global, Latin-tinged dance hit backed by their collective star power [...] and one that's guaranteed to get you dancing."

 Music video

 Background

 The music video for "Boom Boom" was directed by Moroccan director and producer Saïd C. Naciri and stars American Internet personality Amanda Cerny and Moroccan stylist and model Abla Essofi.
 A music video of a previous unreleased version of the song filmed in Morocco was shown to Daddy Yankee, who replied that they needed to travel to that country and rework the video.
-The filming took place in Los Angeles and various Moroccan cities, including Marrakech, Chefchaouen, Tétouan, Merzouga, the Moroccan Sahara, and Cabo Negro.
+The filming took place in Los Angeles and various Moroccan cities, including Marrakesh, Chefchaouen, Tétouan, Merzouga, the Moroccan Sahara, and Cabo Negro.
 The reworked scenes featuring Daddy Yankee were filmed in September 2017 during a four-day period.
 Moroccan model Meryam Errachdy, who also took part in the clip, stated that "the aim of the [video] is to show the beauty of different cities in Morocco."
 The visual premiered through Daddy Yankee's YouTube account on October 26, 2017.